cloudcontainers/throwaway/README.md

 ### Output failing on Travis

-After putting in travis config and requirements files.
+After putting in Travis config and requirements files.

 ```text
 $ pytest